CTS 2322 (Unix/Linux Administration II) Project #5

 (1) NSA SELinux boot parameter default value (1, changed from 0)

 The kernel .config support and access means you can extract the config information from the running kernel, from /proc/config.gzLoadable module versioning can cause headaches and is only useful if you try to run modules from different kernel versions.
 I selected the correct CPU type I actually have.
 You also need to enable Preemptible Kernel or your GUI will be horribly slow!
-(This is due to a change in the 2.6 kernel from 2.4.)
-The SELinux options support SELinux in the kernel, but enable it by default when booting.
+(This is due to a change made in the 2.6 kernel.)
+The SELinux options support SELinux in the kernel, but you still need to enable it by default when booting.
 The other options I changed just for fun.
-I also disabled some code built as modules by default, stuff like ISDN, frame-relay, battery monitor and other laptop features.
+I also disabled some code built as modules by default, stuff like ISDN, frame-relay, battery monitor, and other laptop features.
 A more through job of turning off stuff that isn't needed would have saved a lot of time!

-Go through all the configuration choices and read the help on each before deciding what to change.
+Go through the configuration choices and read the help on each before deciding what to change.

-13. Now build the kernel (Note the time when you start this!):
+13. Now build the kernel and modules (note the time when you start this):

 date >~/build-date